Mbed-TLS/mbedtls/docs/proposed/psa-conditional-inclusion-c.md

 [Limitation.size] There is no requirement to include only support for certain key sizes.

+[Limitation.multipart] Where there are multiple ways to perform an operation, for example single-part and multi-part, there is no mechanism to select only one or a subset of the possible ways.

 ## Interface

 ### PSA Crypto configuration file